HarveyBates/Knowledge/Programming/Webserver/rpi_webserver.md

 # Raspberry Pi Webserver
 ## Description
 Information for setting up a secure (https) webserver using a raspberry pi, nginx, certbot and a DNS provider.
 Followed tutorial from https://youtu.be/OWAqilIVNgE with modification (using rpi instead of cloud service provider).
+Other good resource https://youtu.be/QdHvS0D1zAI.
 ## Proxy Server
 ### nginx
 1. Reverse proxy server (TCP/UDP)